smlsunxie/ng-dateGridTool/README.md

 ## run sample

-if you are first run this project, run below command first:
+if you are first time to run this project, execute the following command:

 ``npm install && bower install``